MarkGotham/MarkGotham.github.io/biography.md

 *human* analyses in
 *computer-readable* formats.

-Beyond his core research, Mark’s work spans commercial contracts, musical composition, and more.
+Beyond research, Mark’s work spans commercial contracts, musical composition, and more.
-Notable commercial contracts have included the “Beethoven X” project for Deutsche Telekom.
+Commercial contracts have included the “Beethoven X” project for Deutsche Telekom.
-Composition highlights include broadcasts on BBC Radio 3 and national Chinese television, and the debut CD of Mark’s compositions (‘Utrumne est Ornatum’, REGCD485) attracting 5-star critical reviews.
+Composition highlights include broadcasts on BBC Radio 3 and national Chinese television, and the debut CD of Mark’s compositions
+(_Utrumne est Ornatum_, REGCD485) attracting 5-star critical reviews.

 Earlier in his career, Mark was a highly active as a performer (singer, multi-instrumentalist, and conductor).
-Highlights included conducting principal players of the London Symphony Orchestra and Philharmonia Orchestra in contemporary music projects.
+Highlights included conducting contemporary music projects with principal players of the Philharmonia Orchestra and LSO.
-Moving countries, full-time academic work, the pandemic, and having kids put an end to all that!

-Mark is a committed collaborator, regularly working with scholars at all career stages around the world.
-Prospective students are especially welcome to reach out at any time.

-## Long Biography ... with Links ;)
+## Long

 Mark Gotham specialises in computational methods for music theory, analysis, and composition.
-He holds the rare distinction of having been appointed to faculty positions in the humanities ([Professor of Music Theory at T. U. Dortmund](https://www.musik.tu-dortmund.de/institut/personen/ehemalige-mitarbeiterinnen-und-mitarbeiter/univ-prof-dr-phil-mark-r-h-gotham/univ-prof-dr-phil-mark-r-h-gotham-en/)), in STEM (Asst Prof. [Computer Science at Durham](https://www.durham.ac.uk/departments/academic/computer-science/)) and 'in between' (now in the [Digital Humanities Department at KCL](https://www.kcl.ac.uk/ddh)).
+He holds the rare distinction of having been appointed to faculty positions in the humanities ([Professor of Music Theory at T. U. Dortmund](https://www.musik.tu-dortmund.de/institut/personen/ehemalige-mitarbeiterinnen-und-mitarbeiter/univ-prof-dr-phil-mark-r-h-gotham/univ-prof-dr-phil-mark-r-h-gotham-en/)), in STEM (in [Computer Science at Durham](https://www.durham.ac.uk/departments/academic/computer-science/)) and 'in between' (now in the [Digital Humanities Department at KCL](https://www.kcl.ac.uk/ddh)).

 Mark graduated from the [University of Oxford (Christ Church)](http://www.ox.ac.uk/) with the [Gibbs prize](https://www.ox.ac.uk/students/fees-funding/prizes-and-awards/gibbs) for the highest-ranking first class degree awarded in music; from the [Royal Northern College of Music](http://www.rncm.ac.uk/) with an MMus in composition (supported by a full [Arts and Humanities Research Council](https://www.ukri.org/councils/ahrc/) scholarship); and from the [University of Cambridge](http://www.cam.ac.uk/) with a Ph.D. in music theory (Newton Trust scholarship).
 His thesis was described by the examiners as 'excellent' ([Alan Marsden](http://www.lancaster.ac.uk/staff/marsdena/)) and 'formidable' ([Robert Pascall](http://www.nottingham.ac.uk/music/people/robert.pascall)).